Destination Spotlight

 The D1GP, which is held every August at the Ebisu Circuit, attracts drivers from around the world as well as approximately 5,000 spectators from around Japan and beyond.

 In addition to drifting competitions, Ebisu Circuit also crams in a wide variety of other kinds of competitions and events such as motorcycle races between April and November each year, and a Drift Festival three times a year (in spring, summer and autumn).
-The circuit is closed over winter from December through March.
+Drifting is less common during winter months with heavy snow, although some track work continues -- if your trip falls during this time, it's best to contact the circuit or school such as the Sideways Experience directly.

 The sounds of the engines, the sheer manic speed of the cars as they race along, the screeching of tires, and the resulting billowing clouds of smoke, all help to make the circuit a thoroughly entertaining place that is enthralling for spectators, drivers, and passengers alike.
 How about visiting Ebisu Circuit to savor the magic for yourself?